 - Heat oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper or a silicone baking mat.

 - For each cookie, use a spoon or cookie scoop to scoop out dough (about 1 ½ – 2 tablespoons.)
-Lightly roll dough to form a ball and place it on the baking sheet.
+Lightly roll the dough to form a ball and place it on the baking sheet.

 - Bake for 12-14 minutes until cookies are lightly browned around the edges.
 Remove cookies from the oven and let stand for 5 minutes before transferring to a wire rack to cool.